Bookies will lose millions if McGregor knocks out Mayweather

 Vaccaro said his sports book stood to lose about $400,000 on a McGregor win, but that was balanced off a bit by a bettor who put $100,000 Wednesday night on Mayweather.
 His book also took an $880,000 bet on Mayweather earlier that would pay off just $160,000 if he wins.

-There have also been big Mayweather bets at the MGM Grand, including a $500,000 wager on Wednesday.
-MGM Resorts oddsmaker Jay Rood, though, said the sheer volume of McGregor bets is overwhelming the big Mayweather bet.
+There have also been big Mayweather bets at the MGM Grand, including a $500,000 wager on Wednesday at the MGM Grand and a $1 million bet Thursday at William Hill.
+That reduces the liability some, though MGM Resorts oddsmaker Jay Rood said the sheer volume of McGregor bets at long odds still overwhelm big Mayweather bets.

 Rood said his books have taken 6,700 bets on McGregor and only 300 on Mayweather.
 The average bet on McGregor is $125, while the average for Mayweather is $4,000.